 The first studies to investigate the mechanisms of post-exercise rehydration showed that the ingestion of large volumes of plain water after exercise-induced dehydration results in a rapid fall in plasma osmolality and sodium concentration (Nose et al., 1988), leading to prompt and marked diuresis.
 In this study, subjects exercised at low intensity in the heat for 90-100 min, leading to a mean level of dehydration equivalent to 2.3% of the pre-exercise body mass, and then rested for 1 h before beginning to drink.
 Plasma volume was not restored until after 60 min when plain water was ingested together with placebo (sucrose) capsules.
-In contrast, when sodium chloride capsules were ingested with water to give a saline solution with an effective concentration of 0.4% (77 mmol.L-1), restoration of plasma volume was ingested at one was higher and urine output was less, 29% of the water intake being lost as urine within 3 h compared with 49% in the plain water trials.
+In contrast, when sodium chloride capsules were ingested with water to give a saline solution with an effective concentration of 0.4% (77 mmol.L-1), restoration of plasma volume was complete within 20 minutes.
+In the NaCl trial, voluntary fluid intake was higher and urine output was less, 29% of the water intake being lost as urine within 3 h compared with 49% in the plain water trials.
 The delayed rehydration in the water trial was the result of a loss of water as urine caused by a rapid return to control levels of plasma renin activity and aldosterone levels (Nose et al., 1988).